 Speaking of lunch, Izzy and sous chefs blew us all away again with amazing tacos, and we all ate happily near the tarp, under a sky that couldn’t seem to decide whether to shower us with rain or sunshine.
-After our countoff, Steve informed as that customs officials are requiring us to undergo an eight-day quarantine before going ashore, so it looks like we’ll have plenty of time to continue enjoying our current surroundings.
+After our count-off, Steve informed us that customs officials are requiring us to undergo an eight-day quarantine before going ashore.
+Hence, it looks like we’ll have plenty of time to continue enjoying our current surroundings.
 Whatever the case, I think it’s safe to say that we’ll stay healthy, especially considering that we spent all afternoon completing our Emergency First Response course.
 Things got real ketchupy really quickly, but with all of our fake injuries properly handled, our one-and-a-half-hour video watched, and laughs and playfulness abounding, the afternoon’s course was a success.

 1. Lenox volunteers to be the patient as Ash asks someone to demonstrate moving her to the recovery position

 2. Dishes crew dances to “The Monster Mash” (Riley was appropriately drying a knife at the time)